jshultz/angular_tinder_charity/README.md

  * Get some cool payment stuff
  * need to figure out a way to make the card slide effect work
  * need to finish this.

+ Project's not quite dead yet.
+Been focusing on iOS stuff lately.